I know why the media is so absorbed with this and why they're polling everybody on this.

 Yes, hello.

-And so good to talk to you.
+And it's so good to talk to you.

 Thank you very much.